vishaltak/gitlab-development-kit/doc/advanced.md

 - Kali Linux
 - Debian GNU/Linux

-Launch the distro of choice.
+Launch the distribution of choice.

 You must ensure that your Linux distribution uses WSL version 2.
-Open PowerShell with administrator privileges and run the following:
+Open PowerShell with administrator privileges, and then run the following:

 ```shell
 # If the command below does not return a list of your installed distributions,